taowen/vite-howto/packages/SSR/generate-static-website/README.md

 }
 ```

-initial state is embed in the page static html. `getWebsiteConfig` also work in the same way:
+initial state is embeded in the page static html. `getWebsiteConfig` also work in the same way:

 ```ts
 let cache: any;